Five Ks: Dastaar

 A dastār (Punjabi: ਦਸਤਾਰ, from Persian: دستار) which derives from dast-e-yār or 'the hand of God', is an item of headwear associated with Sikhism, and is an important part of Sikh culture.
 The word is loaned from Persian through Punjabi.
 In Persian, the word dastār can refer to any kind of turban and replaced the original word for turban, dolband (دلبند), from which the English word is derived.

 Among the Sikhs, the dastār is an article of faith that represents equality, honour, self-respect, courage, spirituality, and piety.
 The Khalsa Sikh men and women, who keep the Five Ks, wear the turban to cover their long, uncut hair (kesh).
 The Sikhs regard the dastār as an important part of the unique Sikh identity.
 After the ninth Sikh Guru, Tegh Bahadur, was sentenced to death by the Mughal emperor Aurangzeb, Guru Gobind Singh, the tenth Sikh Guru created the Khalsa and gave five articles of faith, one of which is unshorn hair, which the dastār covers.

 Sikh chola

 Sikh chola is traditional dress worn by Sikhs.
-It is a martial attire which gives freedom of movement to a Sikh warrior.
+It is a martial attire that gives freedom of movement to a Sikh warrior.
 Sikh chola is also unisex attire, and may also be decorated with heavy embroidery all over it.
 It is meant to be either yellow, white or electric blue with many pockets to hold matchlocks and other weapons.